Income Tax DepartmentTax Information for Amherst City Residents

 Tax Information for Amherst City Residents

-In January, tax forms or letters are mailed to every Amherst resident who is on file with our office.
-While every effort is made to notify all taxpayers required to file, it is the taxpayer’s responsibility to obtain a form.
-The tax forms can be obtained in the tax office any time during business hours or from the Amherst Public Library during the months of February, March and April.
+In January, postcards are mailed to every Amherst resident whose account is active.
+The tax forms can be obtained in the tax office any time during business hours.
 Forms can also be obtained from the Income Tax page.
-Most taxpayers can use our tax calculation tool provided here on the website.

 The City of Amherst will honor Federal extensions.
-Failure to attach the Federal extension to your city tax return will result in a late filing penalty of $25.00 per month up to a maximum of $150.00.
+Failure to attach the Federal extension to your city tax return will result in a late filing penalty of $25.00 beginning in tax year 2023.
 Failure to timely pay the tax due will result in a 15% late paying penalty.
 If you wish to request an extension but have not filed one federally, you must submit the request in writing to our office before the original due date of the tax return.
 Interest will accrue on any tax due unless estimated payments were made and paid in full by the due date of the tax return.

 New Residents: You will need to file a city tax return based on the number of months you were an Amherst resident.
 Our calculations are based on whole month or half month.
 Only include the W-2’s of wages earned while a resident of Amherst.

 Retirees: As of January 1, 2016, the State of Ohio has mandated that all persons over the age of 18 are required to file a municipal income tax return regardless of income or liability.
 An Exemption Certificate can be filed in place of an income tax return if there is no earned income to report.
-The Exemption Certificate is printed on the reverse side of the Amherst income tax return and a copy is available on the Income Tax page.
+The Exemption Certificate can be found on the reverse side of the postcard mailed in January.
+A copy is also available on the Income Tax page.
 Please keep in mind that W2 earnings, business income or loss, rental income or loss, and gambling and/or lottery winnings are taxable income even if you are receiving social security or pension benefits.